 7. Try using a covered litter box with an opening that the dog can't fit his head through.
 Remember, though, that covers keep smells contained and may feel like a trap to the cat, so use covered boxes with caution.

 Dogs love the solid waste smorgasbord provided by litter boxes, but many will chomp feces wherever they find it.
-Here are some other tips and tricks to use when your dog is intent on a scat attack.
+Here are some other tips and tricks to use when your dog is intent on snacking.

 1. Supervise potty breaks in the yard by keeping him on a leash.
 If he targets inappropriate snacks, say "no!" and lead him away.
 A PetSafe® training collar may also be effective.
 When he turns from temptation, always reward with praise, a toy or a treat.

 2. For dogs intent on eating their own or other pets' waste, as soon as you see the dog finish his business, call him to come and sit.
 Reward with a toy or treat unique to the occasion.
-He should quickly learn that once he's productive and comes to you, he'll get a prize after every bowel movement and won't be tempted to search for cat or dog sliders that may be lying about.
+He should quickly learn that once he's productive and comes to you, he'll get a prize after every bowel movement and won't be tempted to search for cat or dog poop lying about.

 Every dog is different, but every dog has his day.
 With some precautions, discipline and positive reinforcement, make it the day he swears off litter critters and other stinky treats for life.